NibiruChain/py-sdk/docs-md/sdk.md

 Module nibiru.sdk
 =================
-The sdk is the main interface to the chain.
-Each sdk object needs to be authorized with a wallet, which can be generated with a new address if needed.
+The "Sdk" is the main interface to the blockchain.
+Each "Sdk" object needs to be authorized with a wallet/signer.

-Once instantiated, the sdk provide the sdk.tx and sdk.query modules to be able to query or send a transaction to the chain.
+An "Sdk" includes a transaction client for signing and broadcasting transactions and a query client for sending gRPC queries.

 This object depends on the network and transaction configuration the users want.
-These objects can be set using the Network and TxConfig classes respectively inside the nibiru/network.py and nibiru/pytypes files.
+These objects can be set using the Network and TxConfig classes from the nibiru/pytypes package.

 Classes
 -------